 In central sleep apnea (CSA), lapses in respiration during sleep occur because of a lack of effort to breathe.
 This happens when either the brain does not properly send signals to the respiratory muscles or the respiratory muscles don’t activate in response to the brain’s signals.

-In this way, central sleep apnea is distinct from obstructive sleep apnea, but the two conditions can occur together, which is known as mixed sleep apnea.
-In addition, sometimes the treatment for OSA triggers CSA, which is called treatment-emergent central sleep apnea.
+In this way, central sleep apnea is distinct from obstructive sleep apnea, but people can have symptoms of both conditions at the same time.
+In addition, sometimes the treatment for OSA triggers CSA, which is called treatment-emergent central sleep apnea .

 There are different types of CSA based on the nature of the underlying problem preventing proper respiration.
 Some established risk factors include cardiovascular problems, use of narcotics, and high altitude, but not all cases are tied to these issues.
 A key focus of treatment for central sleep apnea is addressing its underlying cause.